zjrohrbach/hledger-importing-scripts/README.md

 1. Organize `csv` transaction data and `pdf` statements from my financial institutions using `DownloadingFiles.sh`.
 2. Import `csv` transaction data into a ledger file using `HLedgerImport.sh` and `BulkImport.sh`

-All the legwork is being done by the fantastic [csv importing functionality](https://hledger.org/import-csv.html) of `hledger print`.
+All the legwork is being done by the [csv importing functionality](https://hledger.org/import-csv.html) of `hledger print`.

 This project is a re-implementation of some of the scripts at <https://github.com/zjrohrbach/financialscripts> in order to make them more portable.